-Scott T, emailed, asking, “I have a client who owns a few income-producing properties and she thinks she may not be able to make her next mortgage payments to her lender.
+Scott T, emailed, asking, “I have a client who owns a few income-producing properties, and she thinks she may not be able to make her next mortgage payments to her lender.
 What should I tell her to expect?”

-Once a default occurs or is looming, a proactive mortgage lender should be expected to review several factors surrounding property management.
-If a third-party manager is involved, the lender will want to determine whether any lien rights arise in favor of this manager, including in connection with any leasing activities for the project.
+Once a default on a commercial loan is looming or occurs, a proactive mortgage lender should be expected to review several factors surrounding property management.
+If a third-party manager is involved, the lender will want to determine whether any lien rights arise in favor of this property manager, including in connection with any leasing activities for the project.
 The lender is likely to want to get a handle on how cash comes in and how it is disbursed.

 The editors and editorial board of DailyDAC include preeminent restructuring and insolvency professionals, journalists, and editors.
-They are devoted to providing reliable and plain English education and deal intelligence about assignments, corporate bankruptcy, receiverships, out-of-court workouts an similar topics.
+They are devoted to providing reliable and plain English education and deal intelligence about assignments, corporate bankruptcy, receiverships, out-of-court workouts and similar topics.

 90 Second Lesson: What Is a Composition Agreement?